Peripartum Cardiomyopathy

 An electrocardiogram, also known as an ECG, measures the heart’s electrical activity.

-Heart Biopsy
+Heart biopsy

 In a heart biopsy, your doctor will remove small samples of your heart muscle tissue to monitor heart function or diagnose a problem.

-Magnetic Resonance Imaging (MRI)
+Magnetic resonance imaging (MRI)

-Magnetic resonance imaging, better known as cardiac MRI, is a combination of radio waves, magnets and computer technology to create images of your heart and blood vessels.
+Magnetic resonance imaging, better known as cardiac MRI, uses a combination of radio waves, magnets, and computer technology to create images of your heart and blood vessels.

-Stress Tests
+Stress tests

 Stress tests are used to assess how your heart works during physical activity.
-There are several types of stress tests, including treadmill or bike stress tests, nuclear stress tests, stress echocardiograms and chemically induced stress tests.
+There are several types of stress tests, including treadmill or bike stress tests, nuclear stress tests, stress echocardiograms, and chemically induced stress tests.

 Treatments

 Our heart and vascular teams work together and with other specialties to develop and implement individualized plans for women with peripartum cardiomyopathy.
-This could include lifestyle modifications, medication or more advanced treatments, such as surgery.
+This could include lifestyle modifications, medication, or more advanced treatments, such as surgery.

-Treatments for heart failure such as medications, surgery and mechanical devices vary based on the cause and severity of your condition.
+Treatments for heart failure, such as medications, surgery, and mechanical devices, vary based on the cause and severity of your condition.

 A left ventricular assist device (LVAD) helps the heart pump blood more effectively during end-stage heart failure.